GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 # porter_2_stemmer
 DART implementation of the [Porter Stemming Algorithm](https://snowballstem.org/algorithms/), used for reducing a word to its word stem, base or root form.

-This implementation achieves 98.7% success rate on the sample [vocabulary](http://snowball.tartarus.org/algorithms/english/diffs.txt) (29,417 terms), improving with each version.
+The <latest_version> of `Porter2Stemmer` achieves 98.7% success rate on a sample [vocabulary](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/voc.txt) of 29,417 terms.

 ## What is the Porter Stemming Algorithm?